Staff Playlists: Night Driving

 And then I moved to good ol’ Orange County, where the light pollution has blocked out almost every star in the sky and you’ll be ceaselessly honked at if you even consider going 55 on the freeway.

 But, even though it’s a more cathartic than relaxing experience, night driving is still pretty remarkable in a heavily urban area.
 If driving Highway 97 at 10 PM is like a leisurely river float, the 405 at night is a light whitewater trip.
 Following the ebb and flow of traffic (when not overwhelming, of course) has its own, if slightly different, relaxation value.
+Where there are enough traffic cones on the congested roads to advertise traffic cones for sale, the driving experience is slightly different than racing down rural roads.

 Road trips are always a fun experience, but it is no secret that the car you are driving can make all the difference.
 A friend of mine is currently looking for a used car to make his next road trip that extra bit special.
 I hope he can find something practical as you need to be able to fit all your family members as well as your luggage into your car on a road trip.